 What Is A Safe EGT?

-Commonly, diesel performance enthusiasts will ask: “What’s a safe EGT?”
+Diesel performance enthusiasts commonly ask: “What’s a safe EGT?”
 The short answer is anything sustained below 1350 degrees Fahrenheit is acceptable by most OEM standards so long as your other engine temperatures remain within safe boundaries.
 With that said, it's not uncommon for the newest diesels to see 1400-1500°F manifold EGTs.
-The reason for the discrepancy between one safe number and another has to do with the variety of sensors on the truck.
-If you have 10 other sensors monitoring turbo speed, outlet temps, and intercooler efficiency it's okay to run the manifold EGT a little hotter so long as those other sensors show 'safe'.
+The discrepancy between one safe number and another has to do with the variety of sensors on the truck.
+If you have 10 other sensors monitoring turbo speed, outlet temps, and intercooler efficiency, it's okay to run the manifold EGT a little hotter so long as those other sensors show 'safe'.
 If you're running a 2003 truck and manifold temp is your only gauge of safety you may want to draw the line a little lower.

-That being said, in the performance world we regularly see 1600°F EGT's.
+That being said, in the performance world, we regularly see 1600°F EGT's.
 The name of the game here is time.
-Just like holding your thumb over a lit match, it only hurts if you leave it there!
-Engine parts are the same way, they can tolerate hot gas temperatures for short periods so long as they're allowed a cool down interval.
-A 12-second rip down the quarter-mile at 1550°F is a situation where the risk is worth the reward, where as a 12 minute rip up the side of a mountain towing a fully laden race trailer is not!
+Just like holding your thumb over a lit match, it only hurts if you leave it there, hot engine parts work the same way in how they can tolerate hot gas temperatures for short periods so long as they're allowed a cool-down interval.
+A 12-second rip down the quarter-mile at 1550°F is a situation where the risk is worth the reward, whereas a 12-minute rip up the side of a mountain towing a fully laden race trailer is not, and will more than likely cause you issues long before you reach the top!

 Keen to learn more?
 Grab both of our diesel tuning courses in a special package deal here.